 Once in Penticton proper, the trail transforms into a municipal multi-use trail.
 After wandering through the city for a few kilometres, the trail suddenly ends at a shopping centre parking lot.
 Suddenly we were left with major roads to navigate and traffic to contend with.

-We hooked Tadhg’s bike to mine for the first time in the trip, not because he lacked strength or stamina, but because we needed to navigate significant urban roadways with abundant traffic.
+We hooked Tadhg’s bike to mine with the Follow-Me-Tandem (associate link) for the first time in the trip, not because he lacked strength or stamina, but because we needed to navigate significant urban roadways with abundant traffic.
 Fortunately, it was not for long and we soon found ourself on the canal pathway to make our way toward hotels where we hoped to find accommodation.

 We arrived at the Ramada, which featured a pub with KVR memorabilia and so we checked in to a room.

 Unfortunately, the pub was not opened to minors (even though it was calm, friendly and served food) and so we were directed to the poolside restaurant.
 We could not see any good reason for this since the poolside restaurant had a much bigger bar than the pub.
 Unbeknownst to us, we had arrived during Peachfest, when the town of Penticton is remade into a version of the movie “Animal House”.
 Several large, intoxicated, 19 to 25 year old men arrived at the bar just as we had ordered and proceeded to get loudly more drunk.
 We ate and went back to our room.

 The kids immediately changed into their swimming gear and asked to head down to the pool.
 Although I was somewhat concerned about the drunks, I thought that the hotel would provide a safe enough environment for us to enjoy a bit of pool time.